suraj-singh12/suraj-singh12/README.md

 - 👋 Hi, I’m @suraj-singh12
-- 👀 I’m interested in IT Automation and System Administrative tasks, as well as C, C++ and Linux
+- 👀 I’m interested in IT Automation and System Administrative tasks and Google Cloud and services, as well as C, C++ and Linux
 - 🌱 I’m currently learning Google IT Support and C++ (Advanced)
 - 💞️ I’m looking to collaborate on any Project that is creative and requires upgrading the skills or utilising whatever skills i have to the best.
 - 📫 How to reach me : mail me at : surajsingh5092@gmail.com